kylelt/fuzzy-parakeet/README.md

-# Docker env for BHP Work
+# Docker env for pytorch with cuda/gpu access

 ***Made this to keep my machine from being to filled with crap, unfortunately that requires us to install more crap, (docker and by association wsl)***